Single Photon Emission Computed Tomography (SPECT Scan)

 The SPECT machine is a large circular device containing a camera that detects the radioactive tracer your child’s body absorbs.
 During your scan, your child will lie on a table while the SPECT machine rotates around them.

 The SPECT machine takes pictures of the internal organs and other structures.
 The pictures are sent to a computer that uses the information to create 3-D images of the body.

 How long your child’s scan takes depends on the reason for the procedure.

 Most of the radioactive tracer leaves the body through your urine within a few hours after a SPECT scan.

 Your doctor may instruct you to give your child more fluids to drink such as juice or water, after their SPECT scan to help flush the tracer from their body.
 Their body breaks down the remaining tracer over the next day or two.

 Potential Side Effects

 SPECT scans are safe for most people.
-Your health care team uses the lowest amount of radiation possible in order to perform the scan.
-The amount of radiation exposure is less than during a chest X-ray or CT scans.
+Your healthcare team uses the lowest amount of radiation possible in order to perform the scan.
+The amount of radiation exposure is less than during a chest X-ray or CT scan.